You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 My name’s Nick Moore, I’m a consultant, working in software development and systems architecture.
 I’ve been working with computers for a very long time and Python for a fair proportion of that.

-Recently I’ve been doing some work in bioinformatics.
+Recently I’ve been working in bioinformatics.
 Bioinformatics is the study of biological systems using numerical analysis.
 Biological systems are pretty complex, so typically this analysis requires computers.
 I’m been lucky enough to get involved in that part.

 Thanks to my colleagues at Walter and Eliza Hall Institute of Medical Research and at the University of Washington Genome Sciences for their patience while I’ve found my feet in this field.